Best Life Insurance for Inmates in 2025 (Check Out the Top 10 Companies)

 Can you get life insurance for someone in prison?

 Obtaining life insurance for an incarcerated person is possible, but the possibilities are limited.
 Because of the heightened risk, most standard insurers refuse coverage or demand high fees.
-Certain policies, such as group coverage through penal facilities or guaranteed issue life insurance, may be available, but these frequently have limitations and pay out smaller benefits.
+Certain policies, such as group life insurance through penal facilities or guaranteed issue life insurance, may be available, but these frequently have limitations and pay out smaller benefits.

 Can inmates with pre-existing conditions get life insurance?